danielxfeng/42cursus/blog/pipex.md

 The **bonus part** requires extending the implementation to handle more complex cases, such as:
 `<< here_doc | grep -a | ... | cat | wc -l > outfile`

+Note: The pipeline will attempt to complete execution even if some nodes encounter errors.

 Since the next project is **mini_shell**, I aimed to design a reusable and extensible data structure for two projects.
 Instead of starting with the mandatory part, I focused on designing the bonus features from the beginning.
 I also went beyond the requirements by implementing additional functionalities, even for the bonus section, to make the solution more general-purpose.

 ---